 Frenchtown School was built in 1925 as a K-12 building.
 The second floor of our building was originally the high school and the elementary students were downstairs.
-In the early 1960s, Delaware Valley Regional High School was built and Frenchtown was reorganized to be a K-8 school district.
+In 1959, Delaware Valley Regional High School was built and Frenchtown School was reorganized to be a K-8 school district.

 Our school was renamed Edith Ort Thomas Elementary School in 1976 in honor of Edith Ort who was a math teacher and board member.
 Edith Ort served Frenchtown School for over 50 years.
 Click here to learn more about Edith Ort from our 4th grade class.
 Edith Ort History